janeusz2000/algorithms/README.md

 # introduciton to Alorithms
 ## by Thomas H. Cormen, Charles E. Leiserson, Ronald L.Rivest, Cliffors Stein

-This book holds all alorithms/taks for the book as a practis.
+This book holds all algorithms/tasks resolved by me from this book.
+I plan to successfully add more algorithms and features.